 - prevents strength loss

-Your relaxing cup of tea has more benefits than you think.
-Research shows that tea, both green and black, can be effective in fat oxidation (the process of where fat are broken into smaller molecules that get stored and used for energy) during aerobic exercise and post-workout recovery.
+Your relaxing cup of tea has more benefits than you think. that tea, both green and black, can be effective in fat oxidation (the process of where fat are broken into smaller molecules that get stored and used for energy) during aerobic exercise and post-workout recovery.
 Much like cherry juice, tea’s high levels of antioxidants have been shown to help reduce muscle soreness and recover muscle strength quicker.